Did you know?

 Group 1513@2x

 The Welland Canal allows ships to bypass Niagara Falls and conquer the Niagara escarpment to continue through the Great Lakes system.
-This marine corridor is an integral part of the supply chain in North America and is right here in Niagara!
+This marine corridor is an integral part of North America’s supply chain and is right here in Niagara!